tarwn/lessthandot-hugo/blogs/content/posts/2016-02-10-putting-files-into-year-folders-using-powershell.md

 This only takes the last 10 files and it uses the LastWriteTime but you get the drift.

-Just fill in the Source and Destination Directories and you&#8217;re good to go.
+Just fill in the Source and Destination Directories and you're good to go.

 Most important parts.<pre lang=powershell>$files = get-childitem $SourceDir \*.\* -File |Select-Object -last 10</pre>